-When talking about bad habits, usually something like smoking, sedentary lifestyle and poor diet comes to one’s mind.
-However, the most unhealthy habits are not related to our behavior, but to our psychological state.
+When talking about bad habits, usually something like smoking, sedentary lifestyle, and poor diet comes to one’s mind.
+However, the most common habits that do the most damage are not related to our lifestyle choices but to our psychological state.

-To be able to change these habits first it is necessary to know the impact they have on our daily lives.
+To be able to change these common habits, first, it is necessary to know the impact they have on our daily lives.

 1. Isolating ourselves from others and feeling lonely

-Loneliness is devastating for both mental and physical health.
-It makes us feel vulnerable to others, so we become cautious and aloof.
-Sometimes we think that this is a reasonable and prudent approach to protect ourselves from getting hurt, while in fact it alienates us from people who could make our life more beautiful and creative.
+Sometimes we think that this is a reasonable and prudent approach to protect ourselves from getting hurt, while in fact, excessive isolation alienates us from people who could make our life more beautiful and creative.

 2. Underestimating ourselves after a failure